capslocky/git-cheat-sheet/git.md

 --- | ---
-[remote_name] | Remote repository (by default you have only one named 'origin') [branch_name] | Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-workflow-for-shop', 'bugfix/ASD-4512') branch tip (head) | Is a last commit of the branch <br> (manually moved reference, typically by commit or pull) head | Automatic reference to the current (base) commit of your working copy upstream (or remote-tracking) branch | Automatic reference to the remote branch, typically with the same name <br> ('origin/bugfix/ASD-4512'), to push/pull local commits from working copy | Your current state of files, it's what you see and edit detached head | When your current commit is not a tip of any branch index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream fast-forward | If you merge commits from another branch to your current branch, <br> and your branch is completely behind it (ahead is 0), <br> there is no need in merge commit, just current branch tip is lifted up (by default)
+[remote_name] | Remote repository (by default you have only one named 'origin') [branch_name] | Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-workflow-for-shop', 'bugfix/ASD-4512') branch tip (head) | Is a last commit of the branch.
+As for local branches - manually moved reference <br> (typically by commit or pull) head | Automatic reference to the current (base) commit of your working copy detached head | When your current commit is not a tip of any branch remote branch | Remote repository branch, automatically updated reference (by fetch) upstream (or remote-tracking) branch | Linked remote branch, typically with the same name ('origin/bugfix/ASD-4512'), <br> to push/pull local branch commits from working copy | Your current state of files, it's what you see and edit index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream fast-forward | If you merge commits from another branch to your current branch, <br> and your branch is completely behind it (ahead is 0), <br> there is no need in merge commit, just current branch tip is lifted up (by default)